Uniform confidence bands for nonparametric errors-in-variables regression: Introduction

-Similarly to the density estimation, the literature on nonparametric EIV regression estimation often takes the deconvolution kernel approach. \cite{FaTr93} propose to substitute the deconvolution kernel in the Nadaraya-Watson estimator -- also see \cite{FaMa92} for pointwise asymptotic normality, \cite{DeMe07} for extensions to heteroscedastic measurement errors, \cite{DeFaCa09} for local polynomial extensions, and \cite{DeHaJa15} for pointwise inference.
-These papers focus on the case of known error distribution. \cite{DeHaMe08} estimate the error characteristic function using repeated measurements on $X$ with symmetrically and identically distributed errors, and substitute the estimated error characteristic function into the deconvolution kernel. \cite{Sc04} also works with cases with repeated measurements but without assuming symmetry of error distributions, and proposes an alternative approach to estimate the regression function based on Kotlarski's lemma.
+Similarly to the density estimation, the literature on nonparametric EIV regression estimation often takes the deconvolution kernel approach. \citet{FaTr93} propose to substitute the deconvolution kernel in the Nadaraya-Watson estimator -- also see \cite{FaMa92} for pointwise asymptotic normality, \cite{DeMe07} for extensions to heteroscedastic measurement errors, \cite{DeFaCa09} for local polynomial extensions, and \cite{DeHaJa15} for pointwise inference. \citet{DeHaMe08} estimate the error characteristic function using repeated measurements on $X$ with symmetrically and identically distributed errors, and substitute the estimated error characteristic function into the deconvolution kernel. \citet{Li02} and \citet{Sc04} also work with cases with repeated measurements but without assuming symmetry of error distributions, and propose alternative approaches to estimate the regression function based on Kotlarski's lemma.
 See also \cite{CaMaRu99,ScWhCh12,ScHu13,HuSa15}.

 Our method of inference is based on the deconvolution kernel estimation.
 We mainly focus on (i) the case where a sample drawn from the error distribution is available; (ii) the case where validation data is available for data combination; and (iii) the case where repeated measurements with errors one of which is symmetrically distributed are available.
-For (ii) data combination with validation data, our model shares similarities albeit different assumptions to that of the nonparametric instrumental variables (NPIV) regression, for which \cite{HoLe12}, \cite{ChCh15} and \cite{Ba16} develop methods to construct confidence bands as we do for nonparametric EIV regression.
+For (ii) data combination with validation data, our model shares similarities albeit different assumptions to that of the nonparametric instrumental variables (NPIV) regression, for which \citet{HoLe12, ChCh15}, and \citet{Ba16} develop methods to construct confidence bands as we do for nonparametric EIV regression.